gocodebox/lifterlms/.github/CONTRIBUTING.md

 Anyone can contribute translations.
 All you need is to login to your wordpress.org account.
 If you have questions about how to submit translations please refer to the [Translator's Handbook](https://make.wordpress.org/polyglots/handbook/).

 We're always seeking Translation Editors who can manage and approve translations for their locale.
 If you're interested in becoming a translation editor for your locale please submit an application at [translate.lifterlms.com](https://translate.lifterlms.com/become-a-translator/).

+### Need Help Getting Started as a Contributor?

+A number of resources are available for first time contributors:

++ Join our [LifterLMS Community Slack Channel](https://lifterlms.com/slack) and hop into the `#developers` channel.
+Our core contributors and maintainers are there to help out and answer questions.
++ Check out [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) on how to submit pull requests on GitHub.
++ Grab an issue marked tagged as a [`good first issue`](https://github.com/gocodebox/lifterlms/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)